Jesus Christ is risen – alleluia!

-Let us continue to pray for and take action to bring about peace in our world!
+Let us continue to pray for peace in our world!

 In peace and courage,